Department of Electrical Engineering and Computer Science

 Dae Young Lee

 Graduated 2012.
-PhD thesis title: Wireless testing of integrated circuits.
+PhD thesis: Wireless testing of integrated circuits.

 Current position: Samsung Research, Seoul, Korea.

 Graduated 2012.
-PhD thesis title: Probabilistic methods for analyzing and simulating digital circuits.
+PhD thesis: Probabilistic methods for analyzing and simulating digital circuits.

 Graduated 2015.
-PhD thesis title: The logic of random pulses: stochastic computing.
+PhD thesis: The logic of random pulses: stochastic computing.

 Current position: University of Washington, Seattle, WA.